Fabián Muñoz (Argentine footballer)

-Fabián Muñoz (born 3 November 1991) is an Argentine football winger.
+Fabián Muñoz (born 3 November 1991) is a retired Argentine football winger.

 Career

 Club career

 Muñoz made his professional debut in the Argentine Primera División with Newell's Old Boys in 2011.
 On 30 January 2016, Muñoz signed an 18-month contract with Panetolikos.

 On 12 July 2019 Muñoz joined Cypriot club Alki Oroklini.
 He left the club at the end of January 2020, to join Albanian club KF Bylis Ballsh on a deal until 31 May 2020.
 He left the club when his contract expired.

+In 2021, he returned to Argentine football, signing with Villa Mitre.
+After the 2021 season at Villa Mitre, 30-year-old Muñoz decided to hang up his boots and started in 2022 as a football agent.